 When you look at Spandex clothing, most of them seem indestructible.
-The new-age all-cool form-fitting garments suitable for hard wear made of spandex – all have them have an aura of do-whatever-with-me.
+The new-age all-cool form-fitting garments suitable for hard wear made of spandex – all of them have an aura of “do-whatever-with-me” “I will be fine”.
 They are the stuff that athletic wear is made of – the kind you expect to wear well and wash well.

 Spandex is a synthetic fiber with exceptional flexibility and is often referred to as elastane or lycra.
 Most spandex fabrics are lightweight, comfortable to wear, have a high degree of elasticity (according to the spandex fibers present), and have strength and durability.

 If you are curious about other properties of spandex, you can check out this post – Spandex vs. lycra vs. elastane